rehierl/node-tree-outliner/1-1-2-order-theory/1-2-structures-2.md

 ## wikipedia, semiorder

 * two items are incomparable if their numerical scores are too close
-* i.e. within a given margin of error
+* i.e. with regards to a given margin of error

 definition